Disclaimer: Partnerships & affiliate links help us create better content. Learn How

 - Only 5 simultaneous connections

-Ranked #1 overall, ExpressVPN is the most powerful VPN for Chrome, hands down.
-Its browser extension is a full extension – not a proxy like other VPN providers – that is packed with all the capabilities of a desktop app.
+Rounding out our list, ExpressVPN is one of the strongest VPN services for Chrome, bar none.
+Its browser extension is a full extension – not a proxy like other VPN providers – and is packed with all the capabilities of a desktop app.
 Connecting to ExpressVPN in-browser will give a user full protection on their device, not just their browser traffic.

 In addition to ExpressVPN’s functionality, you get bonus security features for Chrome.
 These include WebRTC blocking, HTTPS Everywhere, and location spoofing so you can keep your browsing history and personal information locked down.
 Unlike other free and proxy VPN solutions, ExpressVPN gives users the same streaming ability in-browser.
 So, no matter if you’re abroad or at home, you’ll never miss your favorite show.
-If you’re looking for the best of the best, look no further than ExpressVPN.
+If you’re looking for a reliable VPN, look no further than ExpressVPN.

 For more in-depth information, read our ExpressVPN Review.